 Only degree seeking undergraduates and graduate professional students who are U.S. citizens or who are in the U.S. on a permanent resident visa are eligible for the program.
 Applicants must be admitted to the University for at least 3 credit hours and be in good academic standing as determined by the Office of Financial Aid.
 Students are reviewed for academic progress at the close of each semester.

 Federal Direct Loan Program (DL) Subsidized and Unsubsidized Loans

 This is a federal long term low interest loan designed to help students who have difficulty meeting college expenses.
 The University of Houston-Victoria provides information to the Department of Education (DOE) about the student's eligibility for the loan, and the DOE makes the loan to the student.
-The loans are insured by the guarantee agency and reinsured by the Federal Government.
+If you decide to take out a loan, my must understand the terms and conditions of the loan.
+Loans must be paid back with interest.
+Flexible repayment options are available.
 For more information such as loan limits, please visit our Student Loans page.

 Expected Assistance from Other Resources

 Please report any other expected assistance from sources other than UHV (scholarships, grants, tuition assistance, veteran's benefits, waivers, vocational rehabilitation benefits, etc.).